Ruby Amanfu: Solo career

 On October 15, 2013, Amanfu released a double single that featured the tracks "Bluff" and "Love Out Loud".
 "Bluff" was written by Amanfu and Katie Herzig and produced by Butterfly Boucher and Herzig.
 "Love Out Loud" was written by Amanfu along with Shannon Sanders and Drew Ramsey, and was produced by Thom Donovan with additional production by Amanfu.

 On August 28, 2015, Amanfu released her solo album Standing Still (Thirty Tigers/Rival & Co 2015), produced by Mark Howard (Bob Dylan, Neil Young, Emmylou Harris) and Austin Scaggs, with guest producer Patrick Carney of The Black Keys who produced single "Shadow on the Wall," originally by Brandi Carlile.
 Standing Still consists mainly of deep cuts by an eclectic array of songwriters and artists, from Woody Guthrie to Richard Hawley.
 Some highlights include Bob Dylan's "Not Dark Yet," and a reinterpretation of Kanye West’s "Streetlights."
 The intimate new album was created in just five days, while Amanfu and a six-piece band recorded and lived in a secluded log cabin in the rolling hills of Tennessee.
 The entire album was recorded live.

-Amanfu has performed 10 times at Nashville's historical Ryman Auditorium as a solo artist as well as in collaborations with John Prine, Norah Jones and Fisk Jubilee Singers.

 In 2017, Amanfu performed at Lincoln Center's Kaplan Penthouse, making it her second performance at Lincoln Center.

 Amanfu has performed as a solo artist in several music festivals including Voodoo Music + Arts Experience, Americana Fest, Cayamo, Newport Folk Festival, Pilgrimage Festival, Music City Food + Wine's Harvest Night and Girls Just Wanna Weekend.
 Amanfu orchestrated her own fest called Ruby & Friends in Nashville for 2 years at the reputable venue, 3rd & Lindsley in both 2016 and 2017.

-In 2018, Amanfu signed on to become a Facebook Featured Artist on their new music platform, Sound Collection.
-Amanfu contributes as a songwriter, producer and artist, sharing songs which all Facebook and Instagram creators and site users can add to their posts without fear of major labels blocking their content.

-In 2018, Amanfu became the official emcee and host of True Taste of Music, an interactive, yearly event that pairs musicians and chefs for one night only in a private dinner experience for VIP guests.

 In 2020, she was featured in the soundtrack for The Chosen, a live-action recreation of the gospel narratives that is notable for being the #1 crowdfunded media project of all time.
 A song on which she is featured as the vocalist, "Walk On the Water", is the show's title theme.